exercism/r/README.md

 To perform these specific checks locally, run `source("bin/run_lints.R")`.

+We also recommend using [styler](https://github.com/r-lib/styler).
+You can have styler run automatically (when making code commits) by making use of a [pre-commit](https://pre-commit.com) hook.

+Simply follow the installation instructions available [here](https://pre-commit.com/#install) and then from the terminal run `pre-commit install` in your repo.
+The hooks defined in `.pre-commit-config.yaml` will then run automatically on any subsequent commits.
+This should help deal with most of the linting requirements.

+You can run `pre-commit autoupdate` occassionally to update the hook revisions.

 ## R icon
 The R logo was created by [Hadley Wickham](https://github.com/hadley) and others at [RStudio](https://www.rstudio.com/).
 The original file is licensed under version [4.0 of the Creative Commons Attribution-Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/).
 We have adapted it, changing the colour scheme, for use on Exercism.